 - Any Biomed 1000-4000 level course at the University of Missouri.

-Courses That Are Not Accepted as Meeting Intended Requirements
+Courses That Are Not Accepted to Meet Intended Requirements

 College course credits acquired outside the United States are accepted for admission purposes only if they are credited with grades and semester credit hours on a transcript from a college or university in the United States.

-Courses taken to meet requirements for a technical degree such as veterinary technology or practical nursing are included in the cumulative GPA calculations.
-However, restricted enrollment technical degree courses are not accepted to meet minimum course requirements nor included in the last three semesters’ GPA or average course load.
+Courses taken to meet requirements for a technical degree, such as vet tech or practical nursing degrees, are included in calculating cumulative GPA, but not when calculating last three semesters GPA or average course load.
+In addition, courses taken while enrolled in these restricted technical degree program(s) are not accepted to meet minimum course requirements.

 Requirement for Observation of the Profession